 To help you with your website construction and maintenance workflow, in this tutorial, we’ll see how to create attention-grabbing, lead-generating Coming Soon and Maintenance Mode pages in WordPress.

-The Best Way to Create Coming Soon and Maintenance Mode Pages in WordPress
+The Best Way to Create WordPress Coming Soon Page and Maintenance Mode Pages

 In WordPress, you can put your site into coming soon or maintenance mode using a theme or a plugin (unless you want to code the functionality from scratch).